arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/02-agent.md

 Once fixed wait for all of the containers in the datadog-agent pod to enter a `Running` state.

+Note that the Datadog agent is configured to add the tags `cluster:dash-conf` and `workshop:k8s-outages` to the data it collects (metrics, logs, traces ...).
+This could be helpful later on as you investigate issues.

 Tips and tricks:

   * `kubectl get ds`{{execute}} to get a list of all DaemonSets in the current namespace.